Air gun: History

 Circa 1820, the Japanese inventor Kunitomo Ikkansai developed various manufacturing methods for guns, and also created an air gun based on the study of Western knowledge ("rangaku") acquired from the Dutch in Dejima.

-The Lewis and Clark Expedition (1804) carried a reservoir air gun.
-It held 22 .46 caliber round balls in a tubular magazine mounted on the side of the barrel.
+The Lewis and Clark Expedition (1804) carried a reservoir air gun, very likely the Girardoni, as it held 22 .46 caliber round balls in a tubular magazine mounted on the side of the barrel.
 The butt served as the air reservoir and had a working pressure of 800 psi.
 The rifle was said to be capable of 22 aimed shots per minute and had a rifled bore of 0.452 in and a groove diameter 0.462 in.

 One of the first commercially successful and mass-produced air guns was manufactured by the William F. Markham's Markham Air Rifle Company in Plymouth, Michigan, US.
 Their first model air gun was the wooden Challenger, marketed in 1886.
 In response, Clarence Hamilton from the neighboring Plymouth Air Rifle Company (later renamed to Daisy Manufacturing Company in 1895) marketed their all-metal Daisy BB Gun in early 1888, which prompted Markham to respond with their Chicago model in 1888 followed by the King model in 1890.
 The Chicago model was sold by Sears, Roebuck for 73 cents in its catalog.
 In 1928, the name of the Markham company was changed to King Air Rifle Company after the company was purchased by Daisy in 1916 after decades of intense competition, and continued to manufacture the "King" model air rifle until 1935 before ceasing operation altogether in the 1940s.

-During the 1890s, air rifles were used in Birmingham, England for competitive target shooting.
-Matches were held in public houses, which sponsored shooting teams.
+From the 1890s onwards, air rifles were used in Birmingham, England for competitive target shooting.
+Matches were held in public houses and working men's clubs, which sponsored shooting teams.
+This often took the form of Bell Target shooting, where the competitor aims to ring a bell by shooting through a small hole in a steel plate.
 Prizes, such as a leg of mutton for the winning team, were paid for by the losing team.
-The sport became so popular that in 1899, the National Smallbore Rifle Association was created.
-During this time, over 4,000 air rifle clubs and associations existed across Great Britain, many of them in Birmingham.
+During this time, over 4,000 air rifle clubs and associations existed across Great Britain, with as many as 1,600 in Birmingham alone.
 During this time, the air gun was associated with poaching because it could deliver a shot without a significant muzzle report.